Debt & Credit Help Paying Off Debt

 • Certain types of private student loan debt

-Once you’ve enrolled in the program, you stop paying your bills and instead make monthly deposits into an FDIC-insured savings account.
+Once you’ve enrolled, you will need to stop making payments to your creditors.
+Instead, you’ll make a monthly deposit into an FDIC-insured savings account.
 When you’ve been in default long enough to save sufficient funds in that dedicated account, Freedom Debt Relief will negotiate your first settlement with your creditors.
-Once they’ve agreed to consider your debt paid for less than you owe, Freedom Debt Relief will use the money in your account to pay your creditors and settle your debts.

 Keep in mind